Noxious weed: Control

+Eradication

+According to control experts, there are chemical, physical ways, and environmental ways of eradicating noxious weeds.
+Those include pulling the entire weed out of the ground, spraying herbicide if it's a large area, and using machines to turn over the soil.
+According to farmers, using goats can prove a more ecological way of getting rid of noxious weeds, instead of using herbicide.
+Also, overplanting a native species is a long term solution in eradicating noxious weeds.

 Controversy and biases

 Agricultural needs, desires, and concerns do not always mesh with those of other areas, such as pollinator nectar provision.
 Ragwort, for instance, was rated as the top flower meadow nectar source in a UK study, and in the top ten in another.
 Its early blooming period is also particularly helpful for the establishment of bumblebee colonies.
-Thistles that are considered noxious weeds in the USA and elsewhere, such as Cirsium arvense and Cirsium vulgare, have also rated at or near the top of the charts in multiple UK studies for nectar production, one of its native locations.
+Thistles that are considered noxious weeds in the US and elsewhere, such as Cirsium arvense and Cirsium vulgare, have also rated at or near the top of the charts in multiple UK studies for nectar production, one of its native locations.
 These thistles also serve as a larval host plant for the painted lady butterfly.
 There can be, therefore, a conflict between agricultural policy and point of view and the point of view of conservationists or other groups.

 By country

 Australia

 In Australia, the term "noxious weed" is used by state and territorial governments.

+Some noxious weeds in Australia are alligator weeds, horsetails, and branched broomrape.
+The government of Victoria will get rid of all these plants for free.
+Alligator weeds are banned in all the states and territories of Australia.
+They can create large mats that can cause considerable blockages of waterways.
+Horsetails are poisonous to livestock.
+They are also extremely challenging to eradicate, as they can fragment off and the fragmented pieces can grow new plants, much like succulents.
+Branched broomrapes are parasitic noxious weeds.
+They attract themselves to the roots of other plants and extract water and nutrients.